ManlyThe Locals' Guide

 Forty Baskets Beach

 A harbourside secret on the Manly Scenic Walkway, named for the basket-load of fish caught here in the 1880s for British soldiers stationed at Middle Head.
 Calm, almost-private water with a postcard view back across to Manly Cove.
-Pack a picnic — there's nothing here but a tap, a tree and a small netted swimming enclosure.
+Pack a picnic.
+There's nothing here but a tap, a tree and a small netted swimming enclosure.

-Local tip: Easiest access is via Reef Beach from Balgowlah Heights.
+Easiest access is via Reef Beach from Balgowlah Heights.
 Allow about 25 minutes on foot from the bus stop.

 Walking track notes